ivogeorg/metro-cs1-ipj-selected-solutions/homework-solutions/periodic-table/README.md

 9. Note that `ChemicalElement` needs a _default constructor_ and _variable setters_ for this read-in algorithm to work.
 10. `read` has been updated to handle a header row.
 11. `molecularWeight` has been implemented with Java [regular expressions](http://www.vogella.com/tutorials/JavaRegularExpressions/article.html) for code cleanliness and readability.
 Note that only simple chemical formulae of the form `symbol-optional digit-symbol-optional digit-...` are handled.
 The [general case](https://www.periodni.com/solcalc-chemical_compounds.html) requires more complex regular expressions.
+12. I have created and handled a `UnknownChemicalElementException` to illustrate the main points.
+Incidentally, this is a _checked_ exception.